-- 3.1 Patients, designated family/support persons, and visitors are considered unable to mask if they: - a) are under two (2) years old;
+- 3.1 Patients, designated family/support persons, and visitors are considered unable to mask if they: - a) are under two (2) years old; or

-- b) are unable to place, use, or remove a mask without assistance; - c) are consuming food or drink while remaining seated; - d) are providing or receiving care or assistance where a mask would hinder that care or assistance; - e) are outdoors, and are separated from others by two (2) metres; or - f) need to temporarily remove their mask for the purposes of: - (i) receiving a service that requires the removal of their mask; - (ii) an emergency or medical procedure; - (iii) to verify identity; or - (iv) providing entertainment (e.g., singing group or band) and remain separated by two (2) metres.
+- b) are unable to place, use, or remove a mask without assistance. - 3.2 Patients, designated family/support persons, and visitors are not required to mask when: - a) providing or receiving care or assistance where a mask would hinder that care or assistance; - b) outdoors, and separated from others by two (2) metres; or - c) there is a need to temporarily remove their mask for the purposes of: - (i) receiving a service that requires the removal of their mask; - (ii) an emergency or medical procedure; - (iii) to verify identity; - (iv) consuming food or drink while remaining seated; or - (v) providing entertainment (e.g., singing group or band) and remaining separated by two (2) metres.